 For more information, please call (502) 574-7275 (PARK).

-Louisville Parks and Recreation's 10 municipal golf courses will remain open for play during the COVID-19 pandemic.
+Louisville Parks and Recreation's 10 municipal golf courses are open for play during the COVID-19 pandemic.
 The department has taken several steps to ensure the safety of players and employees.

 In the course clubhouses, food service will be limited to take out only.
 Tables and chairs will be removed to prevent social gathering, and patrons are discouraged from congregating inside them.
 Additionally, bathrooms and touch points will be cleaned multiple times daily, credit card terminals will be cleaned after every use, and clubhouse employees will use gloves during every transaction.

-Golf carts are single rider only and cleaned after every use.
-Family members may ride together with confirmed identification. with carts being thoroughly cleaned after each use.
+Golf carts are cleaned after every use.
 Golfers are encouraged to keep six feet away from each other during play, based on guidance from the Department of Health and Wellness.

 Louisville's ten public golf courses offer a quality golfing experience at some of the most affordable prices in the nation.
 Each course has its own unique character, and some consistently rank among Kentucky's best and most challenging courses.

 Louisville Parks and Recreation's golf courses are open from daylight to dark seven days a week, and each course has a fully stocked pro shop!
 Each golf course has a men’s, women’s and junior’s association.
 Memberships provide fellowships through tournaments, USGA handicaps, and other events.

 Note: Golf passes can only be purchased through our Golf Desk, Monday- Friday 8:00 p.m. - 5:00 p.m. in the Louisville Parks Administration Building in Joe Creason Park- 1297 Trevilian Way, Louisville, KY 40213.